hyperf/hyperf/docs/en/db/gen.md

 ## Visitors

-The framework provides several `Visitors` for users to extend the scripting capabilities.
-The usage is very simple, just add the corresponding `Visitor` in the `visitors` configuration.
+The framework provides several `Visitors` to facilitate users in extending script capabilities.
+The usage is very simple; just add the corresponding `Visitor` in the `visitors` configuration.

 ```php
 <?php